nwg-piotr/nwg-shell-config/README.md

 ### nwg-panel & nwg-menu

 have their own config GUI.
 Find the "Panel settings" entry in the Controls menu.
+More info there's in the [panel Wiki](https://github.com/nwg-piotr/nwg-panel/wiki).